-Principles of Consolidation-The Condensed Consolidated Financial Statements include the accounts of the Company, AtriCure, LLC, Endoscopic Technologies, LLC and nContact Surgical, LLC, the Company's wholly-owned subsidiaries, all organized in the State of Delaware, and AtriCure Europe B.V.
-(AtriCure Europe), the Company's wholly-owned subsidiary incorporated in the Netherlands.
+Principles of Consolidation-The Condensed Consolidated Financial Statements include the accounts of the Company, AtriCure, LLC, Endoscopic Technologies, LLC and nContact Surgical, LLC, the Company's wholly-owned subsidiaries, all organized in the State of Delaware, AtriCure Europe B.V.
+(AtriCure Europe), the Company's wholly-owned subsidiary incorporated in the Netherlands and AtriCure Hong Kong Limited, the Company's wholly-owned subsidiary incorporated in Hong Kong.
 All intercompany accounts and transactions have been eliminated in consolidation.